-The No-Scalpel Vasectomy Procedure at Gentle Procedures Kelowna
+The No-Needle, No-Scalpel, No-Clip Vasectomy Procedure at Gentle Procedures Kelowna

-Gentle Procedures Clinic is a leader in the introduction of the no scalpel and no needle vasectomy surgical procedure.
+Gentle Procedures Clinic is a leader in the introduction of the no-scalpel, no-needle and no-clip vasectomy surgical procedure.
 Our surgical team has world-class training and support, and we are proud to operate at the highest standard of surgical excellence.

 Gentle Procedures Kelowna has opted out of the B.C.
 Medical Services Plan.